mkienzle/NSW-sea-garfish-stock-assessment/README.md

 #### Recruitment estimates

-Recruitment was estimated to have varied between 1 and 4 millions new fish each year.
-In the most recent couple of years, recruitment has been average.
+Recruitment was estimated to have varied between 1 and 3 millions fish each year.
+In the most recent couple of years, recruitment has been above average.

 ![alt text](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment/blob/master/Script/Results/Graphics/EstimateOfRecruitment.png)